mbejger/polgraw-allsky/coincidences/src/README.md

 Hemisphere in trigger file names can be 0,1 or *.
 In the last case both hemispheres are read.

-## major changes in O3
+## Major changes in O3

 * read trigger file names from file (before we used all files in the current directory)
 * use grids for network of detectors (consistent with search)
 * apply veto lines in coincidences (before we did this during the search step)
 * coincidence cells are based on the same grid matrix as in search

-# Fap code
+# False Alarm Probability (FAP) calculation code

 ## Example call for O3

 `./fap2-grid -nod 6 -band 44 -o 0.1 -vetofrac 0.0 -cellf 16 -cells 8 -celld 2 -cella 2 -threshold 15.5 -noc 3 -mcomb 1e7 -grid /work/chuck/virgo/O3/allsky_o3_c01/029/grids/grid_029_0044_H1L1c.bin -data coinc-summary-grid-th15.5-16-8-2-2.txt`

-## major changes in O3
+## Major changes in O3

 * major cleaning and simplification of the code
 * approximate probabilities with median if the number of combinations is too large (-mcomb parameter)
 * parameter space volume consisten with coincidences (new grid matrix)

-# --- tools ---
+# --- Tools ---

 ## coi_digger.py

 Script to read the `.coi` files, calculate the False Alarm Probability for the candidates with a given coincidence multiplicity, extract information (also from the trigger files) for followup.

 `coi_digger.py` calls the `fap` code (run `make fap-many`) to compile.